All Episodes

 So there does seem to be some confusion, but it's 7-2, and we only had two dissents.

-It was uh Anton Scalia and Clarence Thomas.
+It was Antonin Scalia and Clarence Thomas.

-Great to have you on the EIB network.
+Laura in Erie, Pennsylvania, great to have you on the EIB network.

 Hi.

-Hi, Russ.
+Hi, Rush.

-The U.S. Census Bureau says That um the majority of people trapped in poverty are engaging in behavior um that are they're having babies out of wedlock, which is liberal saying it's okay, you know, here's your condom, continue the behavior.
+The U.S. Census Bureau says that the majority of people trapped in poverty are engaging in behavior that are, they're having babies out of wedlock, which is liberals saying it's okay.

-I taught for five years, and we're trying to uh hold a high ideal of we don't want you trapped in poverty.
+I taught for five years, and we're trying to hold a high ideal of we don't want you trapped in poverty.

 And with criminal behavior, we know that 70% of the men in prison came from homes with no fathers, single moms with no fathers in those households.

-Again, conservatives want fatherhood initiatives, marriage initiatives, and bringing back intact uh families, so all of those social ills are not there.
+Again, conservatives want fatherhood initiatives, marriage initiatives, and bringing back intact families, so all of those social ills are not there.

 It's liberal harm that you always talk about, but it's in the social arena.